 Figure 2 illustrates the proposed circuit structure for measurement.
-We use parallelized inverter chains as a target circuit and bundle them to a single pulse-width measurement circuit.
-Similar parallelization is found in [4].
+We use parallelized inverter chains as a target circuit and bundle them to a single pulse-width measurement circuit[†].
 Using this structure, while we can suppress the pulse-width modulation by using short inverter chains, we can increase the area ratio of the target circuit to the measurement circuit.
-Among circuits previously proposed for pulse-width measurement, we select a two-stage measurement circuit that consists of a pulse-to-time converter and a time-todigital converter [5].
+Among circuits previously proposed for pulse-width measurement, we selected a two-stage measurement circuit that consists of a pulse-to-time converter and a time-to-digital converter [7].
 In this work, Vernier delay line (VDL) is used as the time-to-digital converter.

-VDL is composed of two buffer chains and a D-type latch

-Fig. 2.
-Proposed circuit structure for SET pulse-width measurement chain, as illustrated in Figure 3.
+VDL is composed of two buffer chains and a D-type latch chain, as illustrated in Fig. 3.
 Two step signals (START and STOP) with T time difference are given to this circuit, and T is to be measured by VDL.
 The buffer delay of the chain for START signal t_1 is larger than that for STOP t_2 .
 START chain gives clock signals and STOP chain provides data signals to latches.
 START and STOP signals race and finally STOP signal overtakes START signal.
-When START and STOP signals propagate through a single stage, the time difference between them, which was initially T at the input, is reduced by $t_r = (t_1 - t_2)$.
+When START and STOP signals propagate through one stage, the time difference between them, which was initially T at the input, is reduced by $t_r = (t_1 - t_2)$.
 Latches at which the time difference becomes 0 or below store 1 and the others latch 0.
-Letting N denote the number of latches storing 0, the time difference T is estimated by
+Letting N denote the number of latches storing 0, the time difference T is estimated by where t_s is the setup time of a latch.

-Fig. 3.
 Circuit configuration of Vernier delay line.
-The case of N = 2 is shown.
+The case of N = 2 is Fig. 3 shown.

-Fig. 4.
-Pulse-to-time converter consisting of two D-FFs of positive and negative edge trigger.
+Fig. 4 Pulse-to-time converter consisting of two D-FFs of positive and negative edge trigger.